DwellingSpace/hylia-blog/src/index.md

 ---
 layout: home
 title: Counselling with Alison
-metaTitle: Counselling in Brighton, Hove, East Sussex
+metaTitle: Counselling in Brighton, Hove, East Sussex, BN3
 metaDesc: counselling and focusing in Hove, Brighton, BN1, BN2, BN3, BN41, BN43
 postsHeading: Some things to read that might be helpful
 archiveButtonText: See all posts